 The inside of a car, like the exterior, has many components that require regular maintenance.
 These parts can wreak havoc on your driving experience if they aren’t properly maintained.

-That’s why it is essential to do all the car interior maintenance as well before you start preparing an old car for a long trip.
+That’s why it is essential to do all the car interior maintenance as well before you start maintaining your old car for a long trip.

 Check Heating and Air Conditioning System: